Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 ### How It Works

+ The LLM integration process involves the LLM interpreting a user prompt, extracting key information, and using this information to execute a series of actions.
+The LLM is designed to interpret user prompts and translate them into a series of actions that the system can execute.
+This process involves a number of scripts that work together to manage files, interact with the OpenAI API, and control the AutoGain tool.
+These actions include navigating to the specified folder, copying the audio files, pasting them into the "PreProcess" folder, initiating the AutoGain tool, and finally copying the processed files into a new folder.
+The completion script then sends a signal to indicate that the process is complete and provides the user with information about the location of the processed files.

 1. **Interpreting User Prompts**: When a user provides a prompt to SoundSage, the LLM analyzes the prompt to understand the user's intent.
 This involves parsing the prompt, identifying key words and phrases related to audio processing tasks, and extracting any additional information that might be relevant, such as the location of the audio files to be processed.

 2. **Generating Commands**: Once the LLM has interpreted the user's prompt, it generates a list of commands for the audio processing tools.
 These commands are specific to the tasks that the user has requested, such as gain staging, EQ adjustment, or noise reduction.
 The LLM generates these commands in a format that the audio processing tools can understand and execute.